bkumar1991/WaveProcessing/README.txt

 Step 2: Waveform Processing and Quality Control

-In line 30 of Data_Process_1.py, replace the existing path with the full path to the Example_Data directory on your computer.
-Save the changes and then run the script python Data_Process_1.py python Data_Process_2.py
+In line 85 of Data_Process_2.py, replace the existing path with the full path to the Example_Data directory on your computer.
+Save the changes and then run the script python Data_Process_2.py

 The script will process the waveforms and generate the required intermediate results for the final processing step.